-MOTRS - 6 is different - every parameter has its own dedicated LFO and dedicated EG in addition to dedicated modulation amount settings from velocity, pitch, 4 global LFOs, 4 global EGs and 4 external modulation sources (MIDI or CV input)!
+MOTRS - 6 is different - every parameter has its own dedicated LFO and dedicated EG in addition to dedicated modulation amount settings from velocity, pitch, 4 global LFOs, 4 global EGs and 4 definable global modulation sources (MIDI, CV or global LFOs/EGs)!
 This powerful architecture allows complete freedom to modulate and control almost every aspect of the sound generation.
 You can freely set the modulation for every parameter separately if desired or have coupled modulation between parameters using the global modulation sources, if you wish.